jim-anderssen/mfa_project/README.md

 The overarching goal is to provide highly-detailed statistics for generation, treatment, shipment of waste, which will allow for data-driven decision-making for recovery technology investments.

+See data/interim for first examples of the type of data intended to be produced in this repo.

 ## Project Organization (template)